Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

-I meet with CEOs from the sector every week on Zoom calls, which that’s what have been in the upsides of moving to so much that’s virtual is I used to only see them a couple times a year in Washington, DC, because that’s where most of them are headquartered.
-And now we either WhatsApp daily or talk weekly, Zoom weekly.
-So there’s a lot of dialogue and you have to build trust, just like you have to know that your own organization is trusted.
-You’ve got to make sure you’re partnering with organizations that have those same standards.
+I meet with CEOs from the sector every week on Zoom calls, which is one of the benefits of working in a largely virtual environment.
+I used to only see them a couple of times a year in Washington, DC, because that’s where most of them are headquartered.
+And now we either use WhatsApp daily or talk weekly, and we use Zoom weekly.
+So, there’s a lot of dialogue, and you have to build trust, just like you have to know that your own organization is trusted.
+You got to make sure that you’re partnering with organizations that share the same standards.

 I want to shift gears a little bit and talk kind of from the philanthropy side of things.
 And I’d love to hear from you how philanthropy can be impactful in response to crisis.
 Obviously, monetary donations are wonderful and help you achieve your mission, but are there ways that philanthropy can be impactful beyond monetary contributions?